mrworf/iceshelf/README.md

 - Primarily designed for AWS Glacier but can be used with other services
 - Tracks backups locally to help locate the file needed to restore
 - Keeps the exact directory structure of the backed up files
+- Provides paper-based GPG key backup/restore solution
 - Most features can be turned on/off and customized
-- Provides paper-based GPG key backup/restore solution

-Due to the need to work well with Glacier, any change to a file will cause it to reupload the same file (with the new content).
-This backup solution is not meant to be used on files which change often.
+Due to the need to work well with immutable storage (in this case, specifically AWS Glacier), any change to a file will cause it to reupload the same file (with the new content).
+For this reason, this tool isn't recommended to use with data sources which changes a lot since it will produce a tremendous amount of data over time.

-It's an archiving solution for long-term storage which is what Glacier excels at.
+This is an archiving solution for long-term storage which is what Glacier excels at.
 Also the reason it's called iceshelf.
 To quote from wikipedia:

 > An ice shelf is a thick floating platform of ice that forms where a glacier or ice sheet flows down to a coastline and onto the ocean surface